 3) Tap the Edit icon in the upper right end corner of the screen.
 From there, you can either delete one artist at a time, or delete all songs at once.

 Obviously, be very careful here.

 Music stored in iCloud can’t be deleted from your iPhone

 This should go without saying, but it might not be very obvious to people that aren’t well versed in the Apple ecosystem.
-If you are an Apple Music or iTunes Match subscriber and your music is stored in iCloud, then you will not see any icon on an album cover.
+If you are an Apple Music or iTunes Match subscriber and your music is stored in iCloud, then you will see a small cloud icon next to the album cover.
 It means this music is available for download or streaming (for free) from iCloud.

 Left music is in the cloud.
 Right, music is on the device

-However, if you see a little iPhone icon the the album cover, this means the music has been downloaded to your device and is available for offline listening.
+However, if you see a check mark and the word Downloaded next to the album cover, this means the music has been downloaded to your device and is available for offline listening.
 In which case, it can be deleted from your iPhone.

 If you want to hide the music that is not on your device but available from iCloud, you can go to Settings > Music and turn off iCloud Music Library.
-Alternatively, you can turn on “Only Offline Music” settings as described in step 2 above.
+Alternatively, you can turn on Downloaded Music settings as described in step 2 above.
 This will ensure that only music that has been downloaded to this device will be shown.